 - Growing bare seeds: We eat a lot of mangoes and avocados in our Queensland summer.
 I save all the seeds and I have dozens of seeds sprouting.
 About two years ago, after had rained on our land, I planted one of self sown mango trees.
 Last year it had grown to about a two metre tree and had one mango on it.
 This year in January 2017 it had eight mangoes on it.

 - Soilmix: When mixed with your soil, it transforms the soil into a bountiful mix for growing herbs and vegetables

 - Soil conditioner: With compost, you are creating rich humus for lawn and garden.
 This adds nutrients to your plants and helps retain moisture in the soil.

 - Holding moisture: The rich black compost holds many times it weight in water.

 - https://robinsonloveplants.com/compost-guide/ “The Ultimate Compost Guide: Sure Fire Ways to Improve Plant Growth”

 This is a very comprehensive website on composting by Amelia Robinson.
 It is a MUST READ for anyone wanting to explore in ideas and practise this whole area of composting !!

-A mango tree grown and planted from a seed several years ago.
-In two years, it borne about mango fruits which we thoroughly enjoyed eating.
+This is a mango tree grown and planted from a seed several years ago.
+In two years, it had borne eight mango fruits which we thoroughly enjoyed eating.

 See the next post: Post 8: The Dry Australian Bush Garden Room